 Forward-looking statements can generally be identified by the use of forward-looking terminology such as "may", "will", "shall", "can", "expect", "estimate", "intend", "anticipate", "plan", "foresee", "believe", "continue", "maintain" or "align", the negative of these terms, variations of them or similar terminology.
-Forward-looking statements are presented for the purpose of assisting investors and others in understanding certain key elements of our current objectives, strategic priorities, expectations and plans, and in obtaining a better understanding of our business and anticipated operating environment.
+Forward-looking statements are presented for the purpose of assisting investors and others in understanding certain key elements of the Corporation's current objectives, strategic priorities, expectations and plans, and in obtaining a better understanding of its business and anticipated operating environment.
 Readers are cautioned that such information may not be appropriate for other purposes.

-By their nature, forward-looking statements require management to make assumptions and are subject to important known and unknown risks and uncertainties, which may cause our actual results in future periods to differ materially from forecast results set forth in forward-looking statements.
-While management considers these assumptions to be reasonable and appropriate based on information currently available, there is risk that they may not be accurate.
-The assumptions underlying the forward-looking statements made in this Annual Information Form in relation to the transaction with Airbus include the following material assumptions: the satisfaction of all conditions of closing and the successful completion of the transaction within the anticipated timeframe, including receipt of regulatory (including antitrust) and other approvals; the fulfillment and performance by each party of its obligations pursuant to the transaction agreement and future commercial agreements and absence of significant inefficiencies and other issues in connection therewith; the realization of the anticipated benefits and synergies of the transaction in the timeframe anticipated; our ability to continue with our current funding plan of CSALP and to fund, if required, any cash shortfalls; adequacy of cash planning and management and project funding; and the accuracy of our assessment of anticipated growth drivers and sector trends.
-For more details, see the Risks and uncertainties section in Other in the MD&A which may be viewed on SEDAR at www.sedar.com.
-For additional information with respect to the assumptions underlying the forwardlooking statements made in this Annual Information Form, refer to the Guidance and forward-looking statements sections in Overview, Business Aircraft, Commercial Aircraft, Aerostructures and Engineering Services and Transportation in the MD&A which may be viewed on SEDAR at www.sedar.com.
+By their nature, forward-looking statements require the Corporation to make assumptions and are subject to important known and unknown risks and uncertainties, which may cause the Corporation's actual results in future periods to differ materially from forecast results set forth in forward-looking statements.
+While the Corporation considers these assumptions to be reasonable and appropriate based on information currently available, there is risk that they may not be accurate.
+The assumptions underlying the forward-looking statements made in this Annual Information Form in relation to the Pending Transactions discussed herein include the following material assumptions: the satisfaction of all conditions of closing and the successful completion of such strategic actions and transactions within the anticipated timeframe, including receipt of regulatory approvals.
+For additional information, including with respect to the other assumptions underlying the forward-looking statements made in the Annual Information Form, refer to the Strategic Priorities and Guidance and forward-looking statements sections in each reportable segment in the MD&A which may be viewed on SEDAR at www.sedar.com.